 Take this short quiz to find out if YOU are ready to live on the road.

 As a freelance writer, outdoor instructor and environmental educator, I have worked in a variety of settings from colleges and universities to adventure outfitters.

 I write at the intersection of personal adventure and larger environmental issues with the hope to both inform and inspire others to engage and explore wild places.

-I recently completed a Certificate in Environmental Education from the state of North Carolina which complements my M.S. in Educational Leadership from Miami University (OH).
+I completed a Certificate in Environmental Education from the state of North Carolina which complements my M.S. in Educational Leadership from Miami University (OH).
 But I remain a happily underemployed English major who just admires a well constructed sentence.

 I enjoy all forms of paddling, hiking, biking and many other outdoor activities, but am happiest when in whitewater.